fly-apps/dockerfile-rails/README.md

 * `--platform=s` - specify target platform.
 See [FROM](https://docs.docker.com/engine/reference/builder/#from) for details
 * `--precompile=defer` - may be needed when your configuration requires access to secrets that are not available at build time.
 Results in larger images and slower deployments.
 * `--root` - run application as root
-* `--windows` - make Dockerfile work for Windows users that may have
+* `--windows` - make Dockerfile work for Windows users that may have set `git config --global core.autocrlf true`

 Options are saved between runs into `config/dockerfile.yml`.
 To invert a boolean options, add or remove a `no-` prefix from the option name.